-Incentive-Plan Awards - Value Vested or Earned during the Year
+Incentive Plan Awards - Value Vested or Earned during the Year

-The following table sets out, for each director, the value of option-based awards and share-based awards which vested during the fiscal year ended December 31, 2014 and the value of non-equity incentive plan compensation earned during the fiscal year ended December 31, 2014.
+The following table sets out, for each director, the value of option-based awards and share-based awards which vested during the fiscal year ended December 31, 2018 and the value of non-equity incentive plan compensation earned during the fiscal year ended December 31, 2018.

-Name Option-based awards - Value vested during the year(\$) (1) Share-based awards - Value vested during the year (\$) (2) Non-equity incentive plan compensation - Value earned during the year (\$) (3)
+Name Option-based awards - Value vested during the year (\$) (1) Share-based awards - Value vested during the year (\$) (2) Non-equity incentive plan compensation - Value earned during the year (\$) (3)

-Dennis Wood (4) 191,625 -

-Jean-Marie Bourassa 136,875 168,250 -
+Jean-Marie Bourassa 125,000

+Luc Bertrand 150,000

-John Davis (4) 136,875 -
+Arjang J. (AJ) Roshan (4) -

-Pierre Shoiry 136,875 77,525 -

-Jean Bazin (4)

-Jacques L'Ecuyer

-Nathalie Le Prohon 77,525
+Nathalie Le Prohon 118,000

-Jennie S. Hwang 110,525
+Jennie S. Hwang 113,000

-James T. Fahey 110,525
+James T. Fahey 113,000

+Donald F. Osborne (5) 100,000

-(1) The options vest at a rate of 100% on the first anniversary of their date of grant.
-This amount corresponds to the difference between the closing price of the common shares of the Corporation on the Toronto Stock Exchange on the vesting date or the last day before the vesting date, namely: \$4.39 on May 16, 2014 and the exercise price of \$2.20.
+- (1) The options vest at a rate of 100% on the first anniversary of their date of grant.
+This amount corresponds to the difference between the closing price of the common shares of the Corporation on the Toronto Stock Exchange on the vesting date or the last day before the vesting date.
 The actual gain, if any, will depend on the value of the common shares on the dates on which the options are exercised.
-See "Long-Term Incentive Plan (Stock Options)" above.

-(2) The Corporation does have a share-based compensation plan in the form of the DSU Plan.
-This amount is equal to the number of DSUs multiplied by the weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last five days immediately prior to the grant.

-(3) The Corporation does not have any non-equity incentive plan for directors.
+See "Long-Term Incentive Plan (Stock Options)" above. - (2) The Corporation has a share-based compensation plan in the form of the DSU Plan.
+This amount is equal to the number of DSUs multiplied by the volume weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last twenty days immediately prior to the grant. - (3) The Corporation does not have any non-equity incentive plan for directors. - (4) The information on Mr. Roshan's share-based awards is fully described in the "Incentive Plan Awards" table. - (5) Mr. Osborne was elected to the Corporation's Board of Directors at the Corporation's annual and general meeting of its shareholders held on May 2, 2018.

-(4) Messrs.
-Wood, Davis and Bazin have resigned as directors of the Corporation on May 6, 2014.